Making theatre without a carbon impact

-Below are a few things we've discovered over two years of making carbon-neutral work.
-We hope these are helpful whether you want to reduce the carbon footprint of your work, or create a fully carbon-neutral show.
+Below are some of the key areas in which we take action to make theatre without a carbon impact.
+We hope these methods are helpful whether you want to reduce the carbon impact of your work, or create a carbon-neutral show.

 Each time we deliver a show, our methods get a bit better, and we get a bit better at delivering them.
-It takes time to learn and adapt your practise - celebrate your successes, and don't beat yourself up for what you don't manage.
+We’ve found it takes time to learn and adapt our practise – it’s important to celebrate your successes, rather than beating yourself up for what you haven’t managed.

 If you have any questions, please get in touch with us at email@example.com.

 Wherever possible, we take public (rather than private) transport.
 Our set for How To Save A Rock can be packed down into a suitcase and one A1 bag, so we’re able to travel on trains to wherever we’re performing the show.

 If we need to hire a car or van – for example, when we’re touring HOT IN HERE – we hire an electric vehicle.

 3. Record our travel

 We record all journeys we make for our work – the method of transport & the distance travelled.